Constitution: Ancient

 Aristotle (c.
 350 BC) was the first to make a formal distinction between ordinary law and constitutional law, establishing ideas of constitution and constitutionalism, and attempting to classify different forms of constitutional government.
 The most basic definition he used to describe a constitution in general terms was "the arrangement of the offices in a state".
 In his works Constitution of Athens, Politics, and Nicomachean Ethics, he explores different constitutions of his day, including those of Athens, Sparta, and Carthage.
 He classified both what he regarded as good and what he regarded as bad constitutions, and came to the conclusion that the best constitution was a mixed system including monarchic, aristocratic, and democratic elements.
 He also distinguished between citizens, who had the right to participate in the state, and non-citizens and slaves, who did not.

 The Romans initially codified their constitution in 450 BC as the Twelve Tables.
 They operated under a series of laws that were added from time to time, but Roman law was not reorganized into a single code until the Codex Theodosianus (438 AD); later, in the Eastern Empire, the Codex repetitæ prælectionis (534) was highly influential throughout Europe.
-This was followed in the east by the Ecloga of Leo III the Isaurian (740) and the Basilica of Basil I (878).
+This was followed in the east by the Ekloge ton nomon of Leo III the Isaurian (740) and the Basilica of Basil I (878).

 The Edicts of Ashoka established constitutional principles for the 3rd century BC Maurya king's rule in India.
 For constitutional principles almost lost to antiquity, see the code of Manu.